murphyki/BitsAndBobs/dev_setup/README.md

 - Go ahead and install other apps, e.g. Docker, Kubernetes, ansible, AWX, etc

 Note:
-When building docker images it seems that docker is not always able to reach out to the interent for packags and the build failes.
+When building docker images it seems that docker is not always able to reach out to the internet for packages and the build fails.
-As a work-around, create the following docker network, using th eIP of the host:
+As a work-around, create the following docker network, using the IP of the host:

 `docker network create -o "com.docker.network.bridge.host_binding_ipv4"="10.X.X.X" my-network`